M1ck4/BinauralLab.py/README.md

 # Binaural Lab Suite

-*An experimental, real-time audio consciousness toolkit — featuring binaural beats, personal resonance mapping, and looping affirmations.
+*An experimental, real-time audio consciousness toolkit, featuring binaural beats, personal resonance mapping, and looping affirmations.
 This software is designed for researchers, seekers, creatives, and the simply curious, and should be used with openness and discernment.
 It is not a therapeutic product, but a tool for inner exploration and sonic self-inquiry.*

 ---

 ## Overview

-**Binaural Lab** began as a tool for exploring the cognitive effects of auditory beat frequencies — now, it’s grown into a modular sound exploration suite.
+**Binaural Lab** began as a tool for exploring the cognitive effects of auditory beat frequencies; now, it’s grown into a modular sound exploration suite.
 This project enables:

 - Crafting binaural beat presets in real time
 - Discovering your body's personal resonant frequencies